yogeshmpandey/yogeshmpandey.github.io/_posts/2018-03-01-Backpacking-Europe-Liverpool.md

 <img src="https://i.imgur.com/ZFWZMjv.jpg" alt="Liverpool">
 >Portraits inside walker Art Gallery

-It was later in the after noon that the sun came up and I walked towards the Liverpool Waterfront.
-The place has some astonishing buildings that would suit the description of Howard Roark building in The fountainhead.
+It was later in the afternoon that the sun came up and I walked towards the Liverpool Waterfront.
+The place has some astonishing buildings that would suit the description of Howard Roark building in The Fountainhead.
 I reached The Albert dock and visited the Merseyside Maritime Museum, the Beatles Story and the Tate Liverpool Museum.

 <img src="https://i.imgur.com/m1hiqdb.jpg" alt="Liverpool">
 >Liverpool Museum